RTG Bills Online is the online version of RTG Bills. It works in a Web browser. We offer RTG Bills Online as a monthly or yearly subscription.

 RTG Timer data is not converted, so you should release all items in every copy of RTG Timer before you begin the conversion.

-Unless you have the latest release of RTG Bills, you probably need to install a new release of RTG Update, which downloads and installs updates.
+Unless you have the latest release of RTG Bills, you may need to install a new release of RTG Update, which downloads and installs updates.
 See RTG Update.

 The conversion software is installed as an update.

-In RTG Bills, choose File > Tools.
+In RTG Bills on the PC, choose File > Tools.
 You will see the Tools window.
 Look for the line that says Convert to RTG Bills Online and double-click that line to start the conversion software.

 You will see the Convert to RTG Bills Online window.
 Click the Convert button.
 After a pause while the data is converted, a message says the conversion is complete.
 Click OK.